Ready To Choose Your Podcast Format?

 The Conversation Podcast

 Another popular format is the conversation podcast, which features two or more hosts discussing a theme or topic.
 This format is great for covering current social issues or news stories, as it allows hosts to share information and perspectives in a discussion format.
 The hosts may also invite guests to participate in the conversation, adding additional perspectives and expertise.
-Code Switch is an example of a conversation podcast, exploring the intersection of race and culture through the voices of journalists of color.
+The Daily from The New York Times is an example of a conversation podcast, with hosts discussing the day’s top news stories.

 The Non-Fiction Narrative Podcast